swapnilAx/DevOps-Projects/ansible-projects/auto-webapp-deployment/README.md

 <img src="assets/images/deploy-webapp.png">

 Now that our health care web application has been deployed successfully, you can access it using the public ip of the two servers or click on open address option in the AWS instances dashboard.
-You will see that our health care web application has been deployed succesfully.
+You will see that our health care web application has been deployed successfully.

 **OUTPUT**